OpenEvalProject/evals/manuscripts/elife-62105/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/62105/elife-62105-fig1-v2.jpg)

 **Figure 1.:** (A, B) meta-analysis of A/H3N2 viruses from next-generation sequencing studies of naturally-infected individuals (Debbink et al., 2017; McCrone et al., 2018).
 (A) Fraction of infections with one or more observed amino acid polymorphisms in the hemagglutinin (HA) protein, stratified by likelihood of affecting antigenicity: infections with a substitution in the ‘antigenic ridge’ of 7 key amino acid positions found by Koel et al., 2013 in red, infections with a substitution in a classically-defined ‘antigenic site’, (Wiley et al., 1981) in blue, infections with HA substitutions only in non-antigenic regions in gray, infections with no HA substitutions in cream.
 Infections grouped by whether individuals had been (left) vaccinated in a year that the vaccine matched the circulating strain, (center) vaccinated in a year that the vaccine did not match the circulating strain, or (right) not vaccinated.
 (B) Distribution of plotted polymorphic sites from (A) by within-host frequency of the minor variant.
-(C, D) heatmaps showing model probability of new antigenic variant selection to the NGS detection threshold of 1% (C) and to 50% (D) by 3 days post infection given the strength of immune selection , the antibody response time δ and a founding population composed of old variant virions.
-Probabilities calculated from tMEquation 27 in the Materials and methods.
-Calculated with , but for cw=1,cm=0, replication selection probabilities are approximately equal for all tM>1 trios that yield a given cw,cm,k (see Materials and methods).
-Star denotes a plausible influenza-like parameter regime: 25% escape from sterilizing-strength immunity (δ) with a recall response at 2.5 days post infection.
-Black lines are probability contours. (cw=1,cm=0.75,k=20E–H) example model trajectories.
+(C, D) heatmaps showing model probability of new antigenic variant selection to the NGS detection threshold of 1% (C) and to 50% (D) by 3 days post infection given the strength of immune selection $\delta$, the antibody response time $t_{M}$ and a founding population composed of old variant virions.
+Probabilities calculated from Equation 27 in the Materials and methods.
+Calculated with $c_{w}=1,c_{m}=0$, but for $t_{M}>1$, replication selection probabilities are approximately equal for all $c_{w},c_{m},k$ trios that yield a given $\delta$ (see Materials and methods).
+Star denotes a plausible influenza-like parameter regime: 25% escape from sterilizing-strength immunity ($c_{w}=1,c_{m}=0.75,k=20$) with a recall response at 2.5 days post infection.
+Black lines are probability contours.
+(E–H) example model trajectories.
 Upper row: absolute counts of virions and target cells.
 Lower row: variant frequencies for old antigenic variant (blue) and new variant (red).
 Dashed line shows 1% frequency, the detection limit of NGS.
 Dotted line shows an analytical prediction for new variant frequency according to Equations 15 and 16 (see Materials and methods).
-Model scenarios: (E) naive; (F) experienced with ; (tM=0G) experienced with ; (tM=2H) experienced with  and new antigenic variant virion incoulated.
-Lines faded when infection is below 5% transmission probability—approximately 10tM=27 virions with default parameters.
+Model scenarios: (E) naive; (F) experienced with $t_{M}=0$; (G) experienced with $t_{M}=2$; (H) experienced with $t_{M}=2$ and new antigenic variant virion incoulated.
+Lines faded when infection is below 5% transmission probability—approximately 107 virions with default parameters.
 All parameters as in Table 1 unless otherwise stated.

 We hypothesized that influenza virus antigenic evolution is limited by asynchrony between virus diversity and antibody-mediated selection pressure.
 Antibody immunity at the point of transmission in previously-infected or vaccinated individuals should reduce the initial probability of reinfection (Le Sage et al., 2020); secretory IgA antibodies on mucosal surfaces (sIgA) are likely to play a large role (Wang et al., 2017, see Appendix Section A2).
 But if viruses are not blocked at the point of transmission and successfully infect host cells, an antibody-mediated recall response takes multiple days to mount (Coro et al., 2006; Lam and Baumgarth, 2019, see detailed review in Appendix Section A2).
 Virus titer—and virus shedding (Lau et al., 2010)—may peak before the production of new antibodies has even begun, leaving limited opportunity for within-host immune selection.
 If immune selection pressure is strong at the point of transmission but weak during virus exponential growth, new antigenic variants could spread rapidly at the population level without being readily selected during the timecourse of a single infection.
 Moreover, prior work has established tight population bottlenecks at the point of influenza virus transmission (McCrone et al., 2018; Xue and Bloom, 2019).
 With a tight transmission bottleneck and weak selection during virus exponential growth, antigenic diversity generated during any particular infection will most likely be lost, slowing the accumulation of population-level antigenic diversity.